thompsonwalkerd/thompson-wedding-site/README.md

 **React State Management**: Implemented `useState` hook for managing mobile menu state, understanding how state triggers re-renders and enables dynamic UI.

 **Design Systems with Tailwind v4**: Set up a custom design system using Tailwind's `@theme` directive to define brand colors and typography, loading Google Fonts with Next.js optimization.

+**Form State Management**: Built a multi-step form with complex state management, handling search results, form inputs, and submission states.
+Learned how to properly manage interdependent state values and conditional rendering.

+**Mock Data Pattern**: Created a mock API layer that mimics real backend behavior (delays, validation, error handling) to enable frontend development before the backend exists.
+This separates concerns and makes it easier to swap in real APIs later.

 ## Setup Instructions